citp/privacy-policy-historical/c/co/con/contactmonkey.com.md

 Data with sensitive information such as user passwords are transmitted over secure network connections using SSL/TLS technology.

 We welcome any questions regarding our privacy policy.
-We can be reached via e-mail at <%= link_to “support@contactmonkey.com”, “mailto:support@contactmonkey.com” %>
+We can be reached via e-mail at [support@contactmonkey.com](mailto:support@contactmonkey.com)